 Ōtaki Today columnist Tīhema Baker has published his fourth book, Turncoat.

-It tells the story of to make a is determined difference for his people.
+It tells the story of Daniel, who is determined to make a difference for his people.
 He lives in a distant future in which Earth has been colonised by aliens.